-You see, raisin buns are far from fancy.
-They are just bundles of buttery, milky dough studded with raisins and glazed with some egg wash to make their top golden.
-And yet, they hit all my soft spots, not least because they are never too sweet, and become the perfect vessel for some moreish toppings – jam, surely, but also ricotta, honey, and even butter and ham.
+These raisin buns are far from fancy.
+They are just bundles of buttery, milky dough studded with raisins and glazed with some egg wash to make them golden on top.
+And yet, they hit all my soft spots, not least because they are never too sweet and can act as a vessel for some moreish toppings – butter and jam, surely, but also ricotta and honey, or even cheese and ham.

 The recipe I’m sharing here is part of this month’s instalment of Italian Table Talk, which is dedicated to the rituals of breakfast.
 Find it alongside Emiko‘s cherry crostatine, Jasmine‘s cosy torta margherita, and Giulia‘s classic Italian cornetti.

 250ml (1 cup) whole milk, plus more for brushing

 85 g (4 tablespoons) liquid malt (rice or barley)

 300 g (2 cups) strong while bread flour